The path to a directory for logging.

 |%OriginalMessageID%||In MDN Receipts, the MessageID of the transmission that the receipt is for.
 You can use this to pair asynchronous MDN receipt logs with their transmissions|

-The filenames will be chosen automatically by the class.
+The filenames will be chosen automatically by the adapter.
 Each filename will be the system time, in the format YYYY-MM-DD-HH-MM-SS-MMMM, with extensions "-2", "-3", used in case files of those names already exist.
-After each transaction is processed LogFile will contain the name of the files just written, minus the extension.

 If logs cannot be written an exception will be thrown.